-We set the Resurrection narratives according to St John and St Luke to music of the contemporary gospel style.
+We set the Resurrection narratives according to St John and St Luke to the style of contemporary gospel music.
 But we also tried to follow in the footsteps of the greatest Christian musician of them all, J. S. Bach, by using the best-loved worship songs of our time.
 The gospel songs we chose were used as vehicles to narrate, to elucidate and to enthral, in a two-act show.

 What people said about The Resurrection

 "This was off the scale!!
 Incredible, beautiful voices from beautiful women and such soul and passion and real anointing in this number.
 People were moved to tears and laughter around me as was I and I was touched to my core by their voices.
 It was the most amazing evening.
 Was blown away by the whole performance.
 Thank you so so much." - audience member

 “Dancing in the aisles” - BBC Radio 2

 "My friend and I were blessed to get tickets for this; you were amazing, so uplifting and inspirational!
 I cried through Were You There (both times)." - audience member

 "It was an amazing night; the vocals were on point." - audience member

 The oratorio was also recorded and broadcast to millions on BBC Radio 2 and Radio 4... read more